A brief History of Shanghai & Shidaiqu

 The 1911 Xinhai Revolution, led by revolutionaries near Shanghai, overthrew the Qing dynasty and led to the establishment of the Republic of China.

-In the 1920s and 30s, Shanghai became a hub for the production of Chinese cinema, animation, and popular music as well as a hub for hedonistic activities including opium, prostitution, gambling, and entertainment.
-It was also the home of leftism and the founding of the Chinese Communist Party in 1921.
+In the 1920s and 30s, Shanghai became a cosmopolitan hub for the production of Chinese cinema, animation, and popular music as well as a home for hedonistic activities including opium, prostitution, and gambling.
+It was also home to leftism and the founding of the Chinese Communist Party in 1921.

 By 1936, Shanghai had grown exponentially to a population of 3 million, a collection of native Chinese people, Russian and Jewish refugees, American or European expatriates, and visitors.
-Western influence helped transform Shanghai into a technologically and economically advanced city.
+These influences helped develop Shanghai into a technologically and economically Westernized city.

-The Second Sino-Japanese War/World War II (1937–1945) led to the total Japanese occupation of Shanghai.
+The Second Sino-Japanese War/World War II (1937–1945) led to the Japanese occupation of Shanghai.

-In 1949, the Commmunists took over Shanghai, cracking down on the cultural activities of the city and transforming it into an industrial center.
+In 1949, the Chinese Commmunist Party took over Shanghai, cracking down on the cultural activities of the city and transforming it into an industrial center.